vslinko/obsidian-outliner/specs/features/DragAndDrop.spec.md

   - two
 ```

-# Drag-and-Drop: list should move with sublists after dragging it with the mouse
+# list should move with sublists after dragging it with the mouse

 - setting: `dndExperiment=true`
 - applyState: